CICE-Consortium/Icepack/doc/source/science_guide/sg_transport.rst

 and :math:`H_C`.
 In this case, :eq:`g0` and :eq:`g1` apply with :math:`\eta_R = H_R - H_C` and :math:`\eta_n = h_n - H_C`.

-:ref:`fig-gplot` illustrates the linear reconstruction of :math:`g` for the simple cases :math:`H_L = 0`, :math:`H_R = 1`, :math:`a_n = 1`,
+Figure :ref:`fig-gplot` illustrates the linear reconstruction of :math:`g` for the simple cases :math:`H_L = 0`, :math:`H_R = 1`, :math:`a_n = 1`,
 and :math:`h_n =` 0.2, 0.4, 0.6, and 0.8.
 Note that :math:`g` slopes
 downward (:math:`g_1 < 0`) when :math:`h_n` is less than the midpoint